Keturah Anderson

 Keturah "Katie" Anderson (born 9 January 1968 in Kingston, Jamaica) is a Canadian retired athlete specialising in the high hurdles.
 She won the bronze medal at the 1999 World Indoor Championships.

+Anderson was an All-American sprinter for the Alabama Crimson Tide track and field team, leading off their 6th-place 4 × 100 meters relay at the 1990 NCAA Division I Outdoor Track and Field Championships.

 She has personal bests of 12.61 in the 100 metres hurdles (1999) and 7.90 in the indoor 60 metres hurdles (1999 – former national record).